guillesotelo/image-compressor/readme.md

-# Image Compressor
+# Image and Video Compressor

-This script converts image files (jpg, jpeg, png and gif) and compresses them using sharp algorithm.
+This script converts image and video files (jpg, jpeg, png, gif, mp4, avi and mkv) and compresses them using *sharp* and *ffmpeg* algorithms.
 The entire folder structure is maintained in the destination folder.
-The percentage of compression is by default at 80%, but it can be overwritten passing the percentage as a third argument.
+For images, percentage of compression is by default at 80%, but it can be overwritten passing the percentage as a third argument.
+For videos, the video bitrate is 500k and audio is 128k.

 ## Run conversion